MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 In both cases, use the solutions (``.sln`` files) that are appropriate.

-There is annoying bug in Visual Studio on Windows64 that affects the MonetDB5-Geom-Module installer.
+There is an annoying bug in Visual Studio on Windows64 that affects the MonetDB5-Geom-Module installer.
 The installer contains code to check the registry to find out where MonetDB5/SQL is installed.
 The bug is that the 64 bit installer will check the 32-bit section of the registry.
 The code can be fixed by editing the generated installer (``.msi`` file) using e.g. the program ``orca`` from Microsoft.
 Open the installer in ``orca`` and locate the table ``RegLocator``.
 In the